mpdehaan/Elevator/README.md

 ========

 Elevator is a object oriented pluggable data-layer for Perl, built on top of MooseX::Declare.

-It ensures objects are easy to use (not so easy in Perl) and basically acts as a lightweight ORM.
-Elevator is there to make your own objects, by subclassing, it is not a library that you use directly.
+Elevator makes it easy to do data-driven OO.
+Elevator is a scaffolding for making and using objects that lets you stop thinking about how they are stored.
+You work with elevator by subclassing it, it is not a module that you just instantiate instances of.

 Elevator objects all have built-in ability to load and save themselves to JSON or raw perl datastructures.
-Additional roles may be added to objects to allow them to be serialized to-and-from a database (with optional memcache fronting), or a pluggable NoSQL datastore.
-It is then easily possible to swap out databases or move objects between SQL and NoSQL datastores.
+Additional roles may be added to objects to allow them to be serialized to-and-from a database, memcache, or NoSql.

 For instance, one could simultaneously use multiple NoSQL datastores without having to know the quirks of either, or use sqlite locally and MySQL on a different environment.

+It's also much lighter than most ORMs.
+Code looks like code.
+There's no configuration.

 Starting out
 ============